dwzpku/ob/wiki/math/set/zfc.md

 set").
-AC is characterized as [nonconstructive](constructive_mathematics "nonconstructive") because it asserts the existence of a choice function but says nothing about how this choice function is to be \"constructed\".
+AC is characterized as [nonconstructive](constructive_mathematics "nonconstructive") because it asserts the existence of a choice function but says nothing about how this choice function is to be "constructed".

 ## Motivation via the cumulative hierarchy